-Ross J. Anderson is a Professor of Security Engineering at the Computer Laboratory at Cambridge University, and a Fellow of the Churchill College, Cambridge.
-As he puts it, “Security Engineering is about building systems to remain dependable in the face of malice, error or mischance.
-As a discipline, it focuses on the tools, processes and methods needed to design, implement and test complete systems, and to adapt existing systems as their environment evolves.”
+Ross J. Anderson is Professor of Security Engineering in the Computer Lab at Cambridge University and a member of Churchill College Cambridge.
+As he himself says: “Security engineering is about building systems that remain reliable in the face of malice, error or accident.
+As a scientific discipline, it focuses on the tools, processes, and methods needed to design, implement, and test complete systems and to adapt existing systems to current developments in their environment. ”

-He is an author of the widely cited book “Security Engineering – A Guide to Building Dependable Distributed Systems”, co-author of the ‘Serpent’ cipher that was a finalist in the Advanced Encryption Standard contest, and a contributor to various security subsystems installed in (at least) hundreds of millions installations.
-Ross has also been also been a chair of the Foundation for Information Policy Research, an elected member of Cambridge University’s Council, and the Principal Investigator of the Cambridge Cybercrime Centre.
+He is the author of the widely cited book "Security Engineering - A Guide to Building Reliable Distributed Systems," co-author of the Serpent cipher, a finalist in the Advanced Encryption Standard, and co-author of various security subsystems that have been used on (at least) hundreds of millions of installations.
+Prof. Anderson is also chairman of the Information Policy Research Foundation, an elected member of Cambridge University Council, and head of research at the Center for Combating Cybercrime in Cambridge.

-Now that we’re putting software and network connections into durable safety-critical goods such as cars and medical devices, we’ll have to patch vulnerabilities, as we do with phones and laptops.
-But we can't let vendors stop patching after three years!
-So last year, the EU passed Directive 2019/771, which gives the right to software updates for goods with digital elements, for the time period the consumer might reasonably expect.
-In my talk I'll describe the background, including a study we did for the European Commission in 2016, and the likely future effects.
-As sustainable safety, security and privacy become a legal mandate, this will create real tension with existing business models and supply chains.
-It will also pose a grand challenge for computer scientists.
-What sort of tools and methodologies should you use to write software for a car that will go on sale in 2023, if you have to support security patches and safety upgrades till 2043?The information about lecture at Seminar Series webpage
+We are currently implementing software and networking into things that can be critical to our safety, such as cars and medical facilities, and we will need to prevent their vulnerabilities, such as phones and laptops.
+Resellers cannot be allowed to stop updating security after three years!
+In 2019, the EU approved Directive 2019/771, which gives the right to update software for digital goods for as long as the consumer could reasonably expect.
+In my speech, I will describe the background, including the study we prepared for the European Commission in 2016, and the likely future implications.
+Once there is a legal claim to sustainable security, protection and privacy, it will create real tensions between existing business models and supply chains.
+It will also be a big challenge for computer scientists.
+What tools and methodologies should you use to write car software that will be on sale in 2023 if you need to support security patches and security updates by 2043?Information on the MUNI Seminar Series website